Farukhsb/Custom-Weighted-Clustering-Algorithm-for-Economic-Data-Segmentation/README.md

 ## Output:
 Cluster distribution: [[1.0, 59.0], [2.0, 65.0], [3.0, 54.0]]
-This output corresponds to the S matrix required in the original algorithm specification a distribution of entities (rows) into clusters.
+This output corresponds to the S matrix required in the original algorithm specification; a distribution of entities (rows) into clusters.

 ## Algorithm Overview